ChaseDickinson/packer-images/README.md

 - This is unsecure because you're leaving "ubuntu" set as the default username and password!
   - Password is set to expire in a day

-## Usage

-Hyper-V is required.

-Don't forget to disable Secure Boot after you create a VM!

-Once the build completes, copy the VHD to a different directory, then point a new Hyper-V VM to it during setup.
-You'll have to run the following command from an elevated PowerShell prompt for the "Enhanced Mode" functionality to work:

-`Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket`